Marco-hub-117/git-versions-stats/README.md

 - compareWithDiff.py used to do comparison based on the diff command between reformatted C source code
 - heatMapGenerator.py used to visualize the csv file generated from the previous script into a heatmap

+Than **main.py** is used to extract C source code from two different repository, compare the extracted source code with compareWithDiff.py script and plot the result into an heatmap.

 Run `pip install -r requirements.txt` to **install all** required **packages**.

 # analyzer.py